bnheise/ce-cli/README.md

 - Add shared component configuration (component used by other components but not registered as a remote app)
 - Add shared dependency configuration (make a dependency in package.json deployed as it's own bundle rather than bundling everywhere its used)
 - Deploy to virtual instances

+## Known Issues

+### Windows package broken

+Currently the npm installer is broken for windows.
+It successfully downloads the .exe but tries to execute it incorrectly.
+When this happens, it automatically clears the install folder, deleting the .exe file.